palnel/fawaterak/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/d16c78aad8574466bf83232b513ef4fb)](https://www.codacy.com/gh/turbo124/invoiceninja/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=turbo124/invoiceninja&amp;utm_campaign=Badge_Grade)
 <a href="https://cla-assistant.io/invoiceninja/invoiceninja"><img src="https://cla-assistant.io/readme/badge/invoiceninja/invoiceninja" alt="CLA assistant" /></a>

-# Invoice Ninja 5
+# Fawaterak 5

-Invoice Ninja Version 5 is here!
+Fawaterak Version 5 is here!
 We've taken the best parts of version 4 and added the most requested features to create an invoicing application like no other.
 Check the [Invoice Ninja YouTube Channel](https://www.youtube.com/@appinvoiceninja) to get up to speed, or try the [Demo](https://react.invoicing.co/demo) now.

 **Choose your setup**

 - [Hosted](https://www.invoiceninja.com): Our hosted version is a Software as a Service (SaaS) solution.
 You're up and running in under 5 minutes, with no need to worry about hosting or server infrastructure.
 - [Self-Hosted](https://www.invoiceninja.org): For those who prefer to manage their own hosting and server infrastructure.
 This version gives you full control and flexibility.

 All Pro and Enterprise features from the hosted app are included in the source-available code.
-We offer a $30 per year white-label license to remove the Invoice Ninja branding from client-facing parts of the app.
+We offer a $30 per year white-label license to remove the Fawaterak branding from client-facing parts of the app.

 #### Get social with us